 Getting Started with Honeybook | How to Add Your Custom Branding to Honeybook

 After you have your company details setup, you can then move into setting up your email signature.
 You can click on the block to open up the editing settings.
 From there you can add your logo, your company information, and even hyperlink your website or social media handles too.
-Additionally, you can also choose to have your photo on the left hand side if you like instead of your logo.
+You can choose to have your photo on the left hand side if you like instead of your logo.

-This is a great way to have a very clean and polished look to your email templates and have consistency throughout your account.
+This is a great way to have a clean and polished look to your email templates and have consistency throughout your account.
 Finally, you can add additional details about your company below the email signature.
 Some people include more basic info, I like to have a simple sentence sharing more about what I do in my business.

 These are the basic building blocks to getting your Honeybook account looking the way you visually want.
 This really helps your Honeybook account look and feel like YOU!